wenliangz/try-django-19/notes.md

         - define an upload function to return a path string
         - pass the function object to ImageField

-# 16. SlugField to improve the url
+# 16. SlugField to improve the url (customized url)
 - define a SlugField in the model
 - change id to slug in the get_absolute_url function
 - define a function to do something(make slug here) before the instance is saved to the model (before save() method is called)